Reflecting on 10 Years of Patronicity

 REACH Studio Art Center

-The REACH Studio Art Center was one of the first projects to apply to the Michigan Economic Development Corporation’s (MEDC) Public Spaces, Community Places (PSCP) crowdgranting program which we had launched and were managing.
-REACH is a vibrant nonprofit community art center offering creative out-of-school engagement in the arts for all ages and abilities with classes and workshops taught by local teaching artists located in the REO Town district of Lansing, Michigan.
+The REACH Studio Art Center was one of the first projects to apply to the Michigan Economic Development Corporation’s (MEDC) Public Spaces, Community Places (PSCP) crowdgranting program, which we had launched and were managing.
+REACH is a vibrant nonprofit community art center offering creative out-of-school engagement in the arts for all ages and abilities with classes and workshops taught by local teaching artists in the REO Town district of Lansing, Michigan.

 Allowing the core concept of the crowdgranting program to show its value, they approved the project as we helped them recognize the project would only achieve their grant funds if they showcased enough community engagement through the crowdfunding effort.
-Exceeding their goal, REACH became an example for how the crowdgranting program would operate, removing the need for a formal grant application packet, allowing the transparency of the crowdfunding page itself to serve as the application and empowering the community to serve as a part of the review committee.
+Exceeding their goal, REACH became an example of how the crowdgranting program would operate, removing the need for a formal grant application packet, allowing the transparency of the crowdfunding page itself to serve as the application, and empowering the community to serve as a part of the review committee.

 Marquette Skatepark

-The Marquette Skatepark was also an early applicant to the MEDC’s crowdgranting program, led by a local community organizer and the Marquette County Community Foundation to complete the buildout of the Marquette Area Skate Plaza with landscaping, benches, skateable-art, and community donor recognition.
+The Marquette Skatepark was also an early applicant to the MEDC’s crowdgranting program, led by a local community organizer and the Marquette County Community Foundation to complete the buildout of the Marquette Area Skate Plaza with landscaping, benches, skateable art, and community donor recognition.

 After nearly 60 days of running their campaign, the team had only raised 40% towards their modest $10,000 goal.
 Knowing that if they did not reach their goal they would not receive any matching grant from the MEDC, they felt out of options.
-With only three days left the project received an unexpected gift of $4,000 from a patron none of their team knew.
+With only three days left, the project received an unexpected gift of $4,000 from a patron none of their team knew.

-As I looked into it, we found out this unknown and unexpected donor was based out of Los Angeles, CA and had no connection to the tiny town of Marquette in the Upper Peninsula of Michigan.
-He was an LA based skateboarding photographer and shoe designer who used to be an ex-professional skateboarder himself and a friend of his now residing in LA was from Marquette.
+As I looked into it, we found out this unknown and unexpected donor was based out of Los Angeles, CA, and had no connection to the tiny town of Marquette in the Upper Peninsula of Michigan.
+He was an LA-based skateboarding photographer and shoe designer who used to be an ex-professional skateboarder himself and a friend of his now residing in LA was from Marquette.
 Learning about the skatepark campaign and the community’s need to reach their funding goal to receive a matching grant from the MEDC, he did what he could to push them closer.

 That spurred the final momentum to help the Marquette team exceed their goal with less than 48 hours left, showcasing how the grant funding can motivate supporters and democratize access to capital for communities driven to see change in their neighborhoods.